carrauk/Getting_Cleaning_Data/README.md

 About Raw Data
 ===============

-Details of the source data used is included in the Code Book for this assignment -> [cookbook.md](https://github.com/carrauk/Getting_Cleaning_Data/blob/master/codebook.md) along with links to the raw data used for the assignment.
+Details of the source data used is included in the Code Book for this assignment -> [codebook.md](https://github.com/carrauk/Getting_Cleaning_Data/blob/master/codebook.md) along with links to the raw data used for the assignment.

 Script Output
 ==============
-This section is duplicated from the Cook Book for this assignment.
+This section is duplicated from the Code Book for this assignment.
 It is included here to give a quick brief on the "Tidy" data file produced.

 The resulting "Tidy" dataset is a summary(mean) of the mean and std values for measurements within the "X" files grouped by activitydescription, subjectid